Dycley/ChatRoom/Readme.md

 # chatRoom
 ## Introduction
-A multi-chatroom application based on Linux.
+A multi-chatroom program based on Linux.
 [View the Project](https://github.com/Dycley/ChatRoom)

 ## Versions used